Mets' Smith hits go-ahead HR in 1st game since tearful plea

 Smith, a 25-year-old Black man, wept Wednesday night reflecting on a recent shooting by police of a Black man in Wisconsin.
-Smith and his teammates were all smiles after his decisive solo shot against Chad Green in the sixth inning on what was Jackie Robinson Day around the majors.
+Smith and the Mets were all smiles after his decisive solo shot against Chad Green in the sixth inning on what was Jackie Robinson Day around the majors.

 Alonso pounded on the dugout railing and the Mets bench went wild while Smith rounded the bases at Yankee Stadium.
 Inspired by the emotional comments from the usually upbeat Smith, the Mets staged a walkout protest against racial injustice with the Miami Marlins on Thursday night.

+Smith was not made available to reporters between games, even with the nightcap delayed by forecasted rain.

+“Just a great human being,” said Wacha, who is in his first season as Smith’s teammate.
+“Very passionate, just loves this game more than anything.
+One of the best teammates I’ve been around.
+It’s been an honour to lace them up with him.

-Smith's drive followed a tying three-run shot by the struggling Alonso, and Jake Marisnick also connected in the inning against Green (2-2).
+Smith’s drive followed a tying three-run shot by the struggling Alonso, and Jake Marisnick also connected in the inning against Green (2-2), who had been the Yankees' most reliable reliever this season.

+“I think he got a couple pitches where he wanted, they just put better swings on it,” Yankees manager Aaron Boone said.

 The Yankees lost their sixth in a row.